brianchap/Faster-R_CNN-Implementation-of-Video-Segmentation-with-Kinematic-Prediction/README.md

 This is the first-known implementation of R-CNN-based video segmentation that is PyTorch 1.0 compatible (stable versions included).

-Ensure that your system has PyTorch and Python already installed.
+Ensure that your system has PyTorch, Python, and numpy 1.16.1+ already installed.

 Execute pip install -r requirements.txt